 By Cassandra Clare

 The Mortal Instruments is a series of six books written by Cassandra Clare.
 The story revolves around Clary Fray, who leads her life like any other ordinary teenager until she finds out that she is anything but ordinary.
 A chance encounter reveals that she, like her mom, is a shadow hunter, and has angel blood.
 The story takes you through Clary’s life as she faces the biggest truth of her life, her transformation into a demon fighter, her relationships with her best friend Jace, and her new friend Simon.
+The book boasts over 5,000 rave reviews on Amazon.

 By Suzanne Collins